LAMINATING WITH PEPE SAYA BUTTERSHEETS

 Lamination Technique

 Roll evenly and gently to prevent butter smearing.
 Use light, even pressure, and keep the rolling surface well-floured to avoid sticking.
-Check temperature before each fold, and rest dough in the refrigerator if it warms beyond 12°C.
+Check temperature before each fold, and rest dough in the refrigerator if it warms beyond 54°F/12°C.

 Proofing Environment